Tonakidd/Tonakidd/README.md

 🌱 I'm currently studying at the School21.

-📫 How to reach me:
-        at mtenzina000@mail.ru (Email)
+📫 Just email me at mtenzina000@mail.ru
-        on Telegram @shlvstnzmrr.
+        💬 or text me on Telegram @shlvstnzmrr.

 ✨ Pronouns: She/Her